alberdittc/Deel-1/README.md

 I created the first 4 endpoints.
 Due to time constraint I decided to deliver half of the challenge.
 It should be enough I think to evaluate my skills.

+Note: I just added getProfile auth middleware for the first endpoint as a POC.
+I did not include for the rest of endpoints, in the real world probably a middleware like this would return a token (JWT) after a successful API login

 I spent 5 hours and probably 2 hs thinking how to implement endpoint number 4 in a smart way to manage the transactions.
 Use of promises all and rollback in case of unexpected scenario.

 With more time, I would have added chai, sinon, to mock the DB and do unit tests and integration tests.
 Happy to show personal projects with good coverage using chai or jest and sinon.